fsce1/B2/Devlog.md

      if (roundsInMag >= 0)
      {
 	     //Invoke() calls a method after a set period of time
-	     //In this circumstance, ResetShot() sets canShoot back to true after a single rpm interval Invoke(nameof(ResetShot), 1/ (info.roundsPerMinute/60));
+	     //In this circumstance, ResetShot() sets canShoot back to true after a single rpm interval (converted into seconds from rounds per minute)
+         Invoke(nameof(ResetShot), 1/ (info.roundsPerMinute/60));
      }
 ```
 I also added a button (V by default), to change the fire mode from single fire to full-auto.
 Once all of the shooting was finished, recoil was next.
 Recoil is done in a very similar way to weapon sway, by adding rotation to the gun using `Vector3.SmoothDamp()`.
 There are 4 ways that recoil affects you, vertical rotation, horizontal rotation, camera rotation and lateral movement.
 Each shot's recoil is slightly randomized as well, to make spray patterns different every time.

+# Map Design
+At this point, I knew that the debug scene I had created in order to test movement needed an update to further iterate on my game concept.
+I started making a larger scene that would become the first area in the game: "Clifftown".
+Originally a small town in Sujusterea, it was taken over by military forces and turned into a stronghold defending important intelligence.
+With a large cliff overlooking the town, long range combat is inevitable, and you'll want to bring an optic.

 I knew that I wanted to have a realistic bullet physics, including travel time and